 To see how well the Astra & Elementor duet will work for you, let’s first check what each of them is from the WordPress development perspective (here’s the TL;DR fast-forward link to the Astra & Elementor in case you’re well familiar with both).

 This is probably the most popular page builder for WordPress.
-As the data for June 2021 say, Elementor’s free edition alone has more than 5 million active installations.
+As of 2022, Elementor’s free edition alone has more than 5 million active installations.
 Such phenomenon didn’t come by unnoticed and supposedly inspired the new WordPress’s FSE concept.
 That’s just to give a rough picture of how influential this plugin is in the community.

 Why is Elementor popular?